-88. Kīhei High School will potentially impact mauka views from Pi'ilani Highway.
+59. The development will alter the existing mauka views from lands makai of the Petition Area.
+However, most distant views of the Petition Area and of Haleakala as well as makai views of the ocean from the Petition Area will not be impeded.
 The Project will replace vegetated land with a high school campus, including buildings, playing fields, and landscaping.
 To mitigate potential visual impacts, the campus will include open space and landscaped areas.
 To maintain a setback for reduction of visual and noise impacts and to maintain a park-like open visual corridor landscaping, overflow parking, a storm water detention basin, and playing fields are planned along Pi'ilani Highway.
-The Project is not anticipated to adversely impact mauka views of Haleakalā or coastal views.
+The Project is not anticipated to adversely impact mauka views of Haleakala or coastal views.
+(Pet.
+Ex.
+No. 9).

-89. Petitioner is willing to comply with the County of Maui's suggested condition to landscape the area fronting Pi'ilani Highway to achieve a park-like character, however, to the extent that landscaping may conflict with the County's other conditions that Petitioner provide adequate overflow parking, provide a stormwater drainage detention basin, and implement the Police Department's Crime Prevention Through Sustainable Design, Petitioner will work with the County to landscape to the extent practicable.
+60. Petitioner will landscape the area fronting Pi'ilani Highway to achieve a park-like character, except to the extent that landscaping may conflict with the County's other conditions that Petitioner provide adequate overflow parking, provide a stormwater drainage detention basin, and implement the Police Department's Crime Prevention Through Sustainable Design.
+Petitioner will work with the County to landscape to the extent practicable.
+(Nichols, Tr.
+June 13, 2013, 24:9-22; Spence, Tr.
+June 14, 2013, 148:5-23, 155:14-156:19).